 In this short backgrounder we take stock of Canada’s existing legislation and policies of relevance to forced labour in international supply chains, and how they are — or aren’t — being enforced.

-This includes Canada’s ban on importing products of forced labour, adopted in 2020 and modelled after a similar provision in U.S. law.
+This includes Canada’s Customs Tariff ban on importing products of forced labour, adopted in 2020 and modelled after a similar provision in U.S. law.
 We break down how Canada’s enforcement approach differs dramatically from that of the U.S., in ways that may continue to result in the ban rarely being applied.
-We also note that EU lawmakers propose to adopt a model much closer to the U.S.’s.

 The backgrounder also briefly looks at

-- sanctions legislation, which could be used to restrict Canadian business with foreign companies or industries implicated in systematic forced labour schemes;
+- sanctions legislation, which could be used to restrict Canadian business with foreign companies or industries involved in systematic forced labour schemes;

 - policies meant to encourage supply chain due diligence by companies that the Canadian government does business with, or that receive its trade or financial support;

-- complaint review and mediation offices meant to promote “responsible business practices,” including human rights due diligence, by Canadian companies.
+- complaint review and mediation offices meant to promote “responsible business practices” by Canadian companies.

 To read the backgrounder: